 As we saw in the official interior photos, the next-generation G-Class comes with “Schöckl Proved” badge at the base of its B-pillar.
-Which means the new G has undergone merciless testing on the Austria’s Schöckl mountain.
+Which means, the new G has undergone merciless testing on Austria’s Schöckl mountain.

 Some of these images showcase the new G-Class conquering that mountain.
 Mercedes says that the new car is even more effective off-road, thanks to the three 100-percent differential locks and Low Range off-road ratio.

 The components of the double-wishbone front axle are directly fixed to the ladder-type frame without a suspension subframe.
 The attachment points on the frame of the lower wishbone in a Z-direction are positioned as high up as possible.
 This arrangement ensures good driveability beyond the asphalt.
 Specifically for the G-Class, the new front axle is designed in such a robust way that the off-road performance and off-road capabilities of its predecessor are maintained and partly even surpassed.
 The new rigid rear axle is guided with four longitudinal control arms on each side and a Panhard rod, Mercedes said.

 Figures of the further improved off-road characteristics of the G-Class:

 - Slope climbing ability of up to 100% on suitable surfaces

 - Ground clearance between the axles, 241 millimetres, plus 6 millimetres maximum fording depth now 70 centimetres in water and mud passages, plus 10 centimetres